Picture by talklikeanegyptian.com

 Note: Travelers arriving overland at Taba need to obtain their standard 30-days tourist visa before arrival because at the Taba border you can only get the free SINAI ONLY visa.

-Tip: Always bring 2 copies of your passport with you.
+Tip: Always bring paper printed copies of your passport with you.
 These are often required for necessary permissions.

-- For travel with BEDAWI a full travel insurance is mandatory.
+- Full travel insurance is strongly recommended.
 Insh'Allah you have a great time and you won't need it... but if so, you'll need it for replacement of lost luggage and alike, medicine, doctors, hospital, ambulance or even a flight home.
 This may be refused to you if you are not insured and you have to pay in full yourself, locally.

 Note: If you go diving, hiking, climbing, sit on a beach buggy or intend to do other activities, check this is fully covered by your insurance and if a medical certificate is required by the insurance.